-But what is detoxification?
-It is a term that is easily tossed about in this Dr. Oz world of quick weight loss supplements, anti-aging pills, and internet miracle wellness programs.
+Detoxification is a term that is easily tossed about in this Dr. Oz world of quick weight loss supplements, anti-aging pills and internet miracle wellness programs.
 From a purely scientific standpoint, detoxification is the process by which our bodies eliminate substances that are not required for, interrupt with, or negatively influence our metabolic and cellular processes.
-Proverbially it is the process of our bodies “taking out the trash”, and for anyone who has heard about or seen the television show “Hoarders”, one can easily see that the ability to effectively detoxify, to “clean house”, is essential to a long, healthy and happy life.
+Informally it is the process of our bodies “taking out the trash.”
+For those who have seen the television show “Hoarders,” one can easily see that the ability to effectively detoxify, to “clean house,” is essential to a long, healthy and happy life.

 Chemically there are three steps to detoxification.
 The first two are known as Phase 1 and Phase 2 detoxification.
-These two steps take a compound, and through liver enzymes known as the cytochrome P450 system, basically take a substance and modify it to a water soluble compound.
+These two steps take a compound, and through liver enzymes known as the cytochrome P450 system, take a substance and modify it to a water soluble compound.
 At the completion of Phase I detox, the activated compound is now even more toxic and needs to be rapidly bound and reconciled in Phase II.
 To effect this, the reactive intermediate is conjugated for removal with sulfur containing molecules (sulfonation), methyl groups (methylation), acetyl groups (acetylation) or glutathione (glucuronidation).
 These now “inactivated” chemical compounds are now ready for elimination from the body.
 But now how?

 The final pathway for detoxification involves the physical removal from the body.
 There are four pathways by which we detoxify.
-We can breathe out the toxins, sweat out the toxins, urinate out the toxins, or pass them in our stools.
-Naturally all four of these pathways should be optimally functioning to “clean house”.
+We can breathe out the toxins, sweat out the toxins, urinate out the toxins or pass them in our stools.
+Naturally all four of these pathways should be optimally functioning to “clean house.”

-The beauty of all of this is that all of the steps outlined above are within the reach of our daily habits and patterns.
+The beauty of this is that all the steps outlined above are within the reach of our daily habits and patterns.
 To begin with we can limit our exposure to the toxins.
-We can drink less alcohol, eat less crappy, processed food, apply less nail polish, and stop applying Roundup® to our lawns.
+We can drink less alcohol, eat less crappy, processed food, apply less nail polish and stop applying Roundup® to our lawns.
 We can try to eat more organically grown foods and be conscious of what cosmetics, creams and oils we are applying to our skin.
 We can resolve to finally stop smoking.
 We can be proactive in our health.

-It has been said that “our body is a temple”, and having spent decades of my life studying the mechanics, intricacies and wonders of the human body, I can say that I believe this to be true.
-But temples require constant care; they require cleaning, maintenance, and at the end of the day the trash needs to be taken out and brought to the curb.
+It has been said that “our body is a temple” and having spent decades of my life studying the mechanics, intricacies and wonders of the human body, I believe this to be true.
+But temples require constant care.
+They require cleaning, maintenance, and at the end of the day the trash needs to be taken out and brought to the curb.
 Even at the Taj Mahal.

 We are blessed with one life and one body only.

 Live in it as if it were the Taj Mahal.